 Money doesn’t buy happiness but is the most essential thing for survival these days.
 A source that gives immense pleasure if it is in our hands, or moves to providing extreme pain in its absence.
 We are all running in the race to earn money.
 From budgeting to insurance claims to debt repayment to stock market investment to credit periods to cash flow issues or liquidity problems, it’s a never-ending cycle.

 We often find ourselves stressing over money-related issues.
-Whether it is about managing your personal finances or worrying about receiving client payments on time.
+Whether it is about managing your personal finances, stressing over life insurance premiums, applying for credit cards in banks or worrying about receiving client payments on time.
 It seems that hustling is the only way to move forward.

 Being in the business world, entrepreneurs, or freelancers, everyone has experienced the headache due to instability of payments.
 It is in our hands to turn the world upside down and manage the factors that cause our stress.
 Achieving financial stability is a goal that almost everyone aims for.